d-ronnqvist/d-ronnqvist.github.com/_posts/2013-03-05-making-drawrect-accessible.md

 > `accessibilityFrame` <br />
 > The frame of the accessibility element, in screen coordinates.

 That is actually it.
-The only thing we need to do to create an accessiblity element for something other than a view is to give it a label and a frame.
+The only thing we need to do to create an accessibility element for something other than a view is to give it a label and a frame.
 Note that the label is in screen coordinates.
 Luckily UIKit has a method for doing this: `convertRect:toView:`.

 So a quick recap and then we’ll look at some actual code.